danielementary/danielementary/README.md

 - 👋 Hi, I’m @danielementary
 - 👀 I’m interested in cryptography and privacy
 - 🌱 I’m currently learning about blockchain technology
-- 💞️ I’m looking to collaborate on challenging open-source projects
+- 💞️ I’m looking to collaborate on challenging and fun open-source projects involving cryptography and privacy aspects
 - 📫 Reach me on through my [personal website](https://danielementary.me)